lunatech-labs/lunatech-competence-center-online/README.md

 ## Sub projects

 ### CV editor and generator
-The CV editor and generator can be used to create a consistent set of CV information for all Lunatechies and make it easy to generate a CV for a spcific project.
+The CV editor and generator can be used to create a consistent set of CV information for all Lunatechies and make it easy to generate a CV for a specific project.
 The 3 main functionalities are:
 1. List all Lunatech developers and show if they have updated CV data
 2. Edit / Create CV data for yourself
 3. Generate a CV based on (a subset of) CV data